ethanp/programming/Notes/NodeJS Notes.md

         to the provided function.
      2. Set the `Content-Type` header to `'text/plain'`
-     3. `end` the response by putting the given text through the wire over TCP
+     3. `end` the `response` by putting the given text through the wire over TCP
 2. `app.use` adds *"middleware"* to Express
 3. In Express, the order in which routes and middleware are added is significant.
     * Specifically, if we put the `404` handler above the `routes`, the `home` page and `About` page would stop working: instead, those URLs would result in a `404`.
+4. To set the route to render a template rather than sending plaintext, we have

+        router.get('/', function(req, res) {
+          res.render('index', { title: 'Express' });
+        });
+    which also sets the value of the variable `title` for use inside the view
+5. The static middleware has the same effect as creating a route for each static file you want to deliver that renders a file and returns it to the client.
+    * E.g., now we can simply reference `"/img/logo.png"` (do not specify public), and the static middleware will serve that file, setting the content type appropriately.

+            app.use(express.static(path.join(__dirname, 'public')));

 # npm

 ## What is npm

-1. Node's amazing ubiquitous package managewr
+1. Node's amazing ubiquitous package manager
 2. Stands for "npm is not an acronym" (??)
-3. Allows you to switch "environments", so different projects can use different versions of the same packages
+3. Allows you to switch *"environments"*, so different projects can use different versions of the same packages

 ## How To